DieterC1984/smartpool/README.md

-5\. create secretes.yaml into the same folder as your configuration.yaml if not already existing, and add your personal username and password to it.
+5\.
+Create secrets.yaml into the same folder as your configuration.yaml if not already existing, and add your personal username and password to it.

 # secrets.yaml